 Another idea which must have seemed great on paper but flat-lined in this production was the recreation of Agnes DeMille’s original choreography (supervised by longtime colleague Gemze de Lappe — who danced the “Dream Laurey” in the national company in 1943).
 Anyone who has seen the film is already familiar with DeMille’s ingenious use of storytelling in dance, but it lacks tension and excitement here, and oddly enough doesn’t seem to fit this stage.
 This is one of the many reasons why this outing feels less like an exciting rejuvenation than a museum piece.

-Also, the casting of Broadway performers Ashley Brown (Mary Poppins) as Laurey and John Cudia (“the only actor to have performed as both the Phantom and Jean Valjean on Broadway”) as Curly is curious; while it may have been unnoticeable to those in the balcony, viewers closer to the performers will see that they are a bit long-in-the-tooth to play late teens / early 20s (although Cudia sounds great and certainly looks like Curly had the cowboy been in his 40s).
+Also, the casting of Broadway performers Ashley Brown (Mary Poppins) as Laurey and John Cudia (“the only actor to have performed as both the Phantom and Jean Valjean on Broadway”) as Curly is curious; while it may have been unnoticeable to those in the balcony, viewers closer to the performers will see that they are a bit long-in-the-tooth to play late teens / early twenties (although Cudia sounds great and certainly looks like Curly–had the cowboy been in his forties, that is).
 Plus, the pair simply lacks chemistry.
 All would have been forgiven if they didn’t come off with quite such an earnest superficiality (likewise Chicago favorite Paula Scrofano as Aunt Eller).
 The sparkling clarity of Brown’s soprano is most impressive, but I suspect her casting was part of a package to sway ticket buyers (Brown starred in Showboat at the Lyric last year).
 Naturally, Bari-hunk David Adam Moore sounded great as the threatening hired hand, Jud, but he seemed as menacing as a guy at the gym who wants to cut in line at the machines.
 Again, where was Griffin?
 Curtis Holbrook shined as the dim-witted buckaroo Will Parker, but both Tari Kelly and Usman Ally (as Ado Annie and the peddler Ali Hakim) lacked the Vaudevillian comic chops necessary to make these roles — the comic relief in a musical comedy — shine.

 John Lee Beatty’s beautifully colored sets of farm and smokehouse are gorgeous, but they conflict with the impressionistic backdrops of the Oklahoma territory, and, to be honest, Mara Blumenfeld’s Disneyfied costumes show no signs of genuine prairie life; rather, they appear as if the cast went to war with Jo-Ann Fabrics and the store won.